grandparkla/july4/index.markdown

 ### Parking

 Parking in lots surrounding Grand Park is recommended. **The Music Center lot and Lot 10 underneath Grand Park will not be available.**
+Note: The Music Center lot (Lot 14) will not be accessible after 8PM through approx. 10PM.
+Lot 10 underneath Grand Park will not be accessible due to street closures.

 ### Taking Rideshare Like Lyft Or Uber?